-Last year we experienced students very attached to their personal electronics, to the point where it posed a safety concern at school.
+Over the last several years, we've experienced students becoming increasingly attached to their personal electronics, to the point where it poses a safety concern at school.
 We witnessed phones being misused in spaces such as locker rooms and bathrooms where it invaded the privacy of others.
 We also had students so connected to their electronics that they were unable to hear adults warning them of a safety issue, giving them redirection, or providing praise.
 We saw a high number of students visiting the counseling office due to anxiety and fear of pictures or videos being taken of them and posted on social media.
 In our efforts to address these concerns, we reviewed the FUSD cell phone policy and gathered information from staff, parents, and students to assist us in designing guidelines that support the policy and focus on your student's wellbeing and education.

-Sinagua Middle School is committed to the academic environment where students are engaged in their learning, actively participating, and building academic endurance.
+Mount Elden Middle School is committed to the academic environment where students are engaged in their learning, actively participating, and building academic endurance.
 We respect the privacy of others and treat each other kindly.
 We provide all the necessary materials from pencil and paper to an iPad.
-Students will not need a cell phone, headphones, or air pods to access their education at Sinagua Middle School.
+Students will not need a cell phone, headphones, or air pods to access their education at Mount Elden Middle School.
 We will be implementing the following guidelines to support the FUSD cell phone policy.

-SMS Guidelines:
+MEMS Guidelines:

-• Electronics include cell phones, headphones, air pods, smart watches, etc.

-• All electronics will be turned off or placed on silent and always out of sight (put away) from the time a student enters our campus until they leave our campus.

-• We suggest all electronics be stored in the student's backpack.

-• Electronics will not be used in classrooms, hallways, bathrooms, locker rooms, or at lunchtime in the cafeteria/outside spaces.

-• Students may use electronics with teacher or staff permission only.

-• When given the permission to use an electronic device that has recording capabilities, we will be respectful of others' privacy and ensure we are not recording or posting other people to social media without permission
+- Electronics include cell phones, headphones, air pods, smart watches, etc. - All electronics will be turned off or placed on silent and always out of sight (put away) from the time a student enters our campus until they leave our campus. - We suggest all electronics be stored in the student's backpack or locker. - Electronics will not be used in classrooms, hallways, bathrooms, locker rooms, or at lunchtime in the cafeteria/outside spaces. - Students may use electronics with teacher or staff permission only. - When given the permission to use an electronic device that has recording capabilities, we will be respectful of others' privacy and ensure we are not recording or posting other people to social media without permission